jason-donner/spotify-monthly-listener-extract/README.md

 - Both scripts support command-line arguments for output file, logging, and limits.
 - See `python src/get_artists.py --help` and `python src/scrape.py --help` for all options.
 - **No file paths are hardcoded:** All paths can be set via arguments or environment variables.
+- **Artist history is preserved:**
+  The master artist file allows you to see when you started or stopped following each artist.

 ---